bloominstituteoftechnology/Sorting/readme.md

 #### Binary Search

 The process of performing a binary search has a couple of extra steps.
-First, there is a *precondition* that the set of data you are searching is ***already sorted***.
+First, there is a *precondition* that the set of data you are searching is ***already sorted*** (alphabetically, numerically, etc).
 Then, the steps to search are:

 1. Compare the item in the middle of the data set to the item we are searching for.
     - If it is the same, stop.
 We found it and are done!
     - Else, if the item we are searching for is LESS than the item in the middle:
         - Eliminate the RHS of list.
 Repeat step 1 with only the LHS of list.
-    - Else: ...
+    - Else, the item we are searching for is GREATER than the item in the middle:
+        - Eliminate the LHS of list.
+Repeat step 1 with only the RHS of the list.

 A visualization comparing these two algorithms is shown below.
 ![binary v sequential](https://www.mathwarehouse.com/programming/images/binary-vs-linear-search/binary-and-linear-search-animations.gif "Binary v Sequential Search")

+#### Your Task
+- (STRETCH) Complete some of all of the three functions in `searching.py`

 #### Runtimes